phluid61/internet-drafts/file-scheme/draft.md

 These variations may be encountered for historical reasons, but are not supported by the normative syntax of {{syntax}}.

-This section is not normative.
+This appendix is not normative.

 ## DOS and Windows Drive Letters  {#ext-drives}